 A full day is a pretty comprehensive exploration of Petrified Forest.

-The tour has three starting points, along I-40 and in Holbrook, AZ.
+The tour has three starting points: along I-40 (Holbrook), I-40 (Chambers), and Route 180 Holbrook, AZ.
 We’ll guide you through the park with stories along the way.
 This itinerary is starting from I-40 eastbound.

 Itinerary